 - Parents Night Out

 - Parenting Your Heart Child Conference

-Kids at Heart Program members and patient families in the Cardiac Acute Care Unit (CACU) and Cardiac Intensive Care Unit (CICU) at Children's are welcome to attend the monthly Kids at Heart Family Dinner.
+Kids at Heart Program members and patient families in the Cardiac Acute Care Unit (CACU) and Cardiac Intensive Care Unit (CICU) at Children's are welcome to attend the monthly Kids at Heart Family Support Dinner.
 During these dinners, hospitalized cardiac patients and their families can:

 - Connect with other families who have faced similar situations.